Cocaine Anonymous - What it is & How it Works

 If CA is something you feel you or a loved one could benefit from, you can join directly here and explore their online meetings.
 You can obtain further information about their meetings and programme directly from their website.

 Cocaine Anonymous are an independent organisation and are classed as a mutual aid support group.
-The success of the 12 step model of recovery has resulted in it being considered as an evidence based treatment method.
+The success of the 12 step model of recovery has resulted in it being considered an evidence-based treatment method.

 Many rehabilitation treatment centres include aspects of the 12 step programme and introduce their patients to CA meetings.